sungicho/pongtemplate/README.md

 ### Gameplay (non-game mechanics)
 - [ ] moving camera pan (up and down) for larger maps
 - [X] create selector square to show square/piece selected
-- [ ] selector square to move below pieces
+- [x] selector square to move below pieces
+- [ ] selector square shows possible moves (red for attack squares)
+    - build this only for selected piece
+- [ ] selector square mvoes pieces to possibl
 - [ ] create an info box showing node information (or piece info)
 - [ ] create an A>Z and a ## 1-20 grid pattern (like standard chess grid)

 ### Game Mechanics
 - [x] create matrix for board